shawnweisfeld/20191019_Bots/docs/chapter02/02-buildit.md

     ![new topic close](./img/mlbot09.png)

 13. Enter the Name of this topic "Mad Libs Close" and give it a description "This topic will end the Mad Libs Game".
-This topic will not have any triggers, so you can press "edit" to sart adding the conversation.
+This topic will not have any triggers, so you can press "go to authoring canvas" to sart adding the conversation.

     ![close topic title](./img/mlbot10.png)

 14. The bot will now thank the user for playing and ask them if they want to play again.
-Add a bot says with the following text "Thank you for playing my game!
+Add to the existing bot says the following text "Thank you for playing my game!
 Would you like to play again?"

 15. The user response will be either "Yes" and "No", add these to the bot designer.
 Your topic should look like this now.